tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 For this, go to *Apps* and search for Chile.
 Then click *Install* in the module **Chile E-invoicing**.
 This module has a dependency with **Chile - Accounting**.
-In case this last one is not installed, Odoo installs it automatically with E-invoicing.
+In case this last one is not installed, CoquiAPPs installs it automatically with E-invoicing.

 .. image:: chile/Chile01.png
    :align: center
-   :alt: Chilean module to install on Odoo.
+   :alt: Chilean module to install on CoquiAPPs.

 .. note::
-   When you install a database from scratch selecting Chile as country, Odoo will automatically install the base module: Chile - Accounting.
+   When you install a database from scratch selecting Chile as country, CoquiAPPs will automatically install the base module: Chile - Accounting.